top of page

 Talent Acquisition Measurements

-This category of measurements focuses on quantifying the talent acquisition processes including recruitment, screening, selection, onboarding, and ultimately creating a narrative about the financial impact of activities related to talent acquisition.
+This category of measurements focuses on quantifying the talent acquisition processes including recruitment, screening, selection, on-boarding, and ultimately creating a narrative about the financial impact of activities related to talent acquisition.
 Essentially, this approach measures the effectiveness and efficiency of the talent acquisition strategy and practice.
-A variety of measures can be used to baseline current performance and set goals for future performance for talent acquisition.
-They include:
+Recruiting can potentially be the most expensive process (after compensation/benefits) for the organization as it has the LOWEST ROI.
+Think about how many resources are "invested" in hiring talent and that most of that investment is a "sunk cost" because the majority of candidates you screen/interview will never become a productive employee -- contributing to corporate performance -- as a way to recoup the investment in hiring them!

-• Current attrition or turnover rate - is this going up or down over time, is it cyclical, is it concentrated in a specific function or level?
+Current attrition or turnover rate - is this going up or down over time, is it cyclical, is it concentrated in a specific function or level?
 The cost of turnover can be quantified by using this calculator.
 Use this to perform sensitivity analysis and estimate the cost savings associated with different levels of turnover, and as a way to rationalize and justify additional investments in retention programs.

-• Average time to fill a position - is the average time going up or down, are certain jobs harder to fill than others?
+Average time to fill a position - is the average time going up or down, are certain jobs harder to fill than others?
 If you use the above calculator, you can also test the sensitivity of the time to fill a position.
 Reduction in the time to fill positions, especially in high-productivity/employee organizations, have a significant impact on the cost of attrition.

-• Offer acceptance rate - this reflects the experience of the candidate and their perception of how well their expectations can be met by the organization.
+Offer acceptance rate - this reflects the experience of the candidate and their perception of how well their expectations can be met by the organization.
 If you focus on creating diverse candidate slates, you should also focus on having diverse interviewers/representatives of the organization.
 (See Diverse Candidate Slate below.)
 It is critical that this is measured as a low offer acceptance rate as it is a signal that something is wrong with the screening process, the interview process, or the candidate's fit for the position.
 The higher the acceptance rate, the better, as hires offset the cost of talent acquisition because those employees contribute “productivity” to the organization.
 This offsets the “sunk cost” of recruiting.

-• First-year attrition - is this going up or down, are certain positions or functions experiencing higher than average first-year attrition?
+First-year attrition - is this going up or down, are certain positions or functions experiencing higher than average first-year attrition?
 First-year attrition is extremely costly to the organization because you are recruiting for the same position twice (or more) in the same year, making it even harder to recoup the expense associated with recruiting (as you’re spending twice as much per open position.)
-Above historic average first-year attrition may also signal issues with recruiting, onboarding, leadership, and overall employee experience.
+Above historic average first-year attrition may also signal issues with recruiting, on-boarding, leadership, and overall employee experience.

 By quantifying each of these steps in the process, you can determine the overall cost of recruitment or the average cost of each hire, including productivity loss, staff activity costs (screening, selection, interviewing, coordinating activities, etc.), and hard dollar costs associated with talent acquisition.
 More importantly, you can identify opportunities to make the process more effective and efficient - and quantify the return on investment in talent acquisition programs by optimizing the process and getting talent in the organization that produces value!